-The need for an adequate range of supervisory tools to bring about timely corrective actions applies equally to banks and nonbank deposit-taking institutions engaged in financial inclusion.
-However, among respondents to the RoP Survey, supervisors more often have the authority to use corrective and remedial powers with respect to banks than with respect to nonbank financial institutions (including nonbank e-money issuers, which in several countries have greater outreach to unserved and underserved customers).43
+The need for an adequate range of supervisory tools to bring about timely corrective actions applies equally to banks and non-bank deposit-taking institutions engaged in financial inclusion.
+However, among respondents to the RoP Survey, supervisors more often have the authority to use corrective and remedial powers with respect to banks than with respect to non-bank financial institutions (including non-bank e-money issuers, which in several countries have greater outreach to unserved and underserved customers).

 Some countries permit non-financial firms such as MNOs to engage in regulated financial activities such as e-money issuing.
-As noted in Core Principle 1, the law or regulation should require non-financial firms either to become registered or licensed (which might, in some jurisdictions, mean a requirement to establish a separate legal entity that is registered or licensed for purposes of engaging primarily in regulated financial activities).44 This would facilitate supervision by the prudential supervisor and the implementation of prompt corrective actions or sanctions.
-Without such clarity of authority, the supervisor's corrective and remedial powers over such firms may be more limited and the supervisor may not be able to intervene in a timely and effective manner to resolve the non-financial firm.
-Also, the supervisor may not have the tools, skills, or power to assess the financial health of the e-money issuer if
+As noted in the guidance on Core Principle 1, the law or regulation should require non-financial firms to become either registered or licensed (which might, in some jurisdictions, mean a requirement to establish a separate legal entity that is registered or licensed for purposes of engaging primarily in regulated financial activities).
+This would facilitate supervision by the prudential supervisor and the implementation of prompt corrective actions or sanctions.
+Without such a registration or licensing requirement, the supervisor's authority to exercise corrective and remedial powers over such firms may be limited and the supervisor may not be able to intervene in a timely and effective manner to resolve the non-financial firm.
+Also, the supervisor may not have the tools, skills or power to assess the financial health of the e-money issuer if its core business is non-financial - although this challenge could be mitigated through explicit coordination and cooperation arrangements with the authority directly supervising the non-financial firm (see discussion of Core Principle 3).